TL;DR

 If you let that noise propagate, it inflates compute costs and hides meaningful signals.

-Through its visual pipeline builder, you can configure filter conditions directly in the UI — for example, discarding incomplete IoT messages or ignoring telemetry where GPS values are null.
+Condense pipelines make filtering declarative.
+Through its visual pipeline builder, you can configure filter conditions directly in the UI, for example, discarding incomplete IoT messages or ignoring telemetry where GPS values are null.

-Underneath, Condense deploys this as a Kafka-native processor — distributed, partition-aware, and scalable — without developers writing a single line of code.
+Underneath, Condense deploys this as a Kafka-native processor, distributed, partition-aware, and scalable, without developers writing a single line of code.

 This is Low-Code Streaming in practice: simple configuration, production-grade performance.

-Pattern 3: Aggregation — Streaming Insights, Not Just Data
+Pattern 3: Aggregation, Streaming Insights, Not Just Data

+Aggregation is where data transforms into insight.
 Instead of processing individual events, the system computes rolling statistics, trends, or counts across windows of time.

 In a Condense pipeline, aggregation is handled through Window utilities.